Our first year - efforts produce results

-As of now we can offer Green hollow cores in Finland and in Sweden.
+As of now we can offer Green hollow cores in Finland, Sweden and in Denmark.
 With 40% lower CO2 -emissions in Finland and 19% lower CO2 -emissions in Sweden compared to industry standard, our hollow cores can truly make a difference.
 We’re now pushing the pace to make green hollow core slabs available on more markets.

-In Finland we can offer Green walls, significantly reducing the CO2 -emissions of construction projects.
+In Finland, Spain and Sweden we can offer Green walls, significantly reducing the CO2 -emissions of construction projects.

 For example, CO2 -emissions from producing the frame of a concrete-structured apartment building can be reduced by up to a third by using low-carbon wall elements.
 Our Green walls are initially available for partition and inner shell structures, but we are continuously developing new Green products.

 In our Green pipeline we have many more products to come.
 We are starting with the above products, but aim to add other elements as stairs during 2023.
 Our plan is to introduce the Green Spine line® in a majority of our markets.
 We have picked up speed and we keep accelerating toward our goal; To provide the spine for useful, long-lasting buildings and to be the forerunner in the sustainable transformation.